Axolotlpi/astro-blog-template/README.md

 ### Queries

 This one is my favorite.
-I've built this with Sanity io in mind,
-but I tried to decouple it as best as it made sense to.
+I tried to decouple it as best as it made sense to.
 This file will contain
-a sort of mapping from the query+transforms and the types specified in the file.
+a sort of mapping from the query+projections and the types specified in the file.
+If you're using something without projections (eg. GQL) you can still reformat the query here
+by creating a reformat function for that query.
+Basically the relationship between your
-This way the coupling between your props and the queries are defined in the types you define here.
+types and queries are defined here so you only have to worry about the types in the rest of the code.

 ### Helpers

 These are hard to define.
 Their main benifit is the abstracting out of npm modules
 you may be using.
 They serve to hide implementation logic that clutters your pages.
 In general I try to make them reusable and generic, but things like the imgUrlBuillder
-just have to be coupled to the creation of the site anyway.
+just have to be coupled to the creation of the site for now.

-### General Tips

-I prefer to keep components simple and uncoupled to the site.
-That is, they can be reused in another project.
-Then compose them in reusable,
-but more specific, "compositions".
-Define types that benifit from being typed.
-Don't type everything.